Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Schur complements

+Just to emphasize, the bi-Toeplitz operator obtained in this way has outer level corresponding to the variable $z_2$ and inner level corresponding to $z_1$.
+In other words, the Toeplitz operators which are the entries of the tridiagonal Toeplitz operator correspond to functions in the variable $z_1$.

 It has been assumed that the operators $A$ and $B$ are singly infinite Toeplitz operators.
-If they are instead replaced with the corresponding doubly infinite Toeplitz operators (so acting on $\lg = L^2(\etK)$) --- call them $\tilde A$ and $\tilde B$ and the resulting tridiagonal operator $\tilde T$ --- then $T$ is positive if and only if $\tilde T$ is positive.
-This is therefore a singly infinite Toeplitz operator with coefficients which are doubly infinite Toeplitz operators.
+If they are instead replaced with the corresponding bi-infinite Toeplitz operators (so acting on $\lg = L^2(\etK)$) --- call them $\tilde A$ and $\tilde B$ and the resulting tridiagonal operator $\tilde T$ --- then $T$ is positive if and only if $\tilde T$ is positive.
+This is therefore a singly infinite Toeplitz operator with coefficients which are bi-infinite Toeplitz operators.
 Write $\tilde S$ for the bilateral shift on $\etK$ and suppose that ${\tilde M}_+$ is the Schur complement appearing in the resulting version of \eqref{eq:4}.
-Since $\tilde A$ and $\tilde B$ are doubly infinite Toeplitz operators, they are invariant under conjugation with either $\tilde S$ or ${\tilde S}^*$.
+Since $\tilde A$ and $\tilde B$ are bi-infinite Toeplitz operators, they are invariant under conjugation with either $\tilde S$ or ${\tilde S}^*$.
 Consequently,